Nancypatel1103/ComplianceClient/Interface/Interface.md

    ![image-31](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/601869d6-c659-42c7-9f78-a876f037c77d)

 45. Click finish and it will land on the URL you entered.
 Open the Dashboard and Go to the **Setting** menu.
-46. If you go to the **Setting** menu, by default something like this will appear.
+46. If you go to the **Setting** menu, Then go to the Interface tab.
+By default something like this will appear.
 Click on the **Edit** button there.

   ![image-32](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/84067113-2a37-4826-b779-f74d0f7c6451)

 47. If you click on edit, a new window will open where you will see the interface name, IP address, subnet mask, and Gateway IP.
 By default the name of the interface will appear as shown in the image. which comes from the Ubuntu Server.
 Also enter the IP address, subnet mask, and Gateway IP as shown in the image.
 After that click on the **Update** button.
-    `Note:- Here the range of your IP address will be the same as the IP address and the same will be in the subnet mass.
-Here you will not be able to give any IP address or submit mass, here the IP address given in your range will come and the range mask will come.`
+    `Note:- Here the range of your IP address will be the same as the IP address and the same will be in the subnet mask.
+Here you will not be able to give any IP address or subnet mask, here the IP address given in your range will come and the subnet mask will come.`

   ![image-33](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/62648f4a-0c2c-467c-b25c-5cd3e1f04b92)

 48. After clicking on the update button, you will see a Successfully No message in your terminal.
 49. As soon as the successful message is received, every process running on this IP will be stopped and it will move to another IP that you have entered here.
-It means that the application will run on the IP given by you in the IPL then check whether the application is running on the IP given by you or not.
+It means that the application will run on the IP given by you in the IP then check whether the application is running on the IP given by you or not.
 50. Run the command given here to bring up the application as explained further.
     ```
     npm run start:on-premise-controller